Current portfolio

 Overview

-Ionisos is a leading owner and operator of cold sterilisation facilities servicing the medical, pharmaceutical and cosmetics industries.
-Established in 1993 in Civrieux, France, Ionisos is the third largest cold sterilisation provider globally and operates a network of 10 facilities in Europe with market leading positions in France and Spain.
-It has over 200 employees and a highly diversified customer base of more than 1,000 customers.
+Ionisos is a leading owner and operator of cold sterilisation facilities servicing the medical and pharmaceutical industries.
+Established in 1993 in France, Ionisos is one of the largest cold sterilisation providers globally and operates a network of 11 facilities in Europe with market leading positions in France and Spain.
+It has over 250 employees and a highly diversified customer base of around 1,000 customers.

-Ionisos delivers a mission-critical, non-discretionary service for the medical, pharmaceutical and cosmetics industries for whom cold sterilisation is an essential component of the manufacturing process.
+Ionisos delivers a mission-critical, non-discretionary service for customers, for whom cold sterilisation is an essential component of the manufacturing process.
 It is typically applied to single use products that would be damaged by the heat and/or humidity of hot sterilisation methods.

 Recent developments